slack-samples/deno-github-functions/README.md

 $ slack trigger create --trigger-def triggers/create_new_issue_shortcut.ts
 ```

-When creating a Trigger, you must select the Workspace that you'd like to create
-the Trigger in.
-Each Workspace has a development version (denoted by `(dev)`),
-as well as a deployed version.

 After selecting a Workspace, the output provided will include the Link Trigger Shortcut URL.
-Copy and paste this URL into a channel, or add it as a bookmark in the Workspace you selected.
+Copy and paste this URL into a channel as a message, or add it as a bookmark in a channel of the
+Workspace you selected.

 **Note: this link won't run the Workflow until the app is either running locally or deployed!**
 Read on to learn how to run your app locally and eventually deploy it to Slack hosting.